-Fulcanelli, the French alchemist and author of Le Mystère des Cathédrales, even pointed out 432’s significance in relation to 25,920 in the orbit of Saturn:
+Fulcanelli, the French alchemist and author of Le Mystère des Cathédrales, noted 432’s significance in relation to 25,920 in the orbit of Saturn:

 Saturn, because it is at the greatest distance from the sun of all the visible planets, has the longest ‘year’, taking a little less than 30 years to complete one circuit of the zodiac.
 This makes it the best precessional timekeeper of all the planets.

-Saturn completes one precessional Great Year of 25,920 years every 864 of its ‘years’, a half cycle every 432 of its ‘years’, a quarter cycle every 216 of its ‘years’, and an eighth of a cycle every 108 of its ‘years’.
+Saturn completes one precessional Great Year of 25,920 years every 864 of its ‘years’.
+It completes a a half cycle every 432 of its ‘years’, a quarter cycle every 216 of its ‘years’, and an eighth of a cycle every 108 of its ‘years’.

-It’s one of the key numbers in sacred geometry and resonates with the Golden Ratio.
+432 is a key number in sacred geometry and resonates with the Golden Ratio.